 Symptoms of BPH

-In these studies, the men were asked to rate the following symptoms of BPH:
+The men in this study were asked to rate the following symptoms of BPH:

-The men who took Avodart had significant improvement in their BPH symptoms compared with the men who did not take it.
-While some patients saw improvement right away, in general it took about 3 to 12 months to see the improvement for most men.
-This improvement lasted throughout the entire study period (two years).
+The men who took Proscar had significant improvement in their BPH symptoms, compared to the men who did not take it.
+While some saw improvement right away, in general, it took about six months to see the improvement for most men.
+This improvement lasted throughout the entire study period (four years).

 Acute Urinary Retention

-These studies also looked at how many men had acute urinary retention.
-If an enlarged prostate is very severe, a man may not be able to urinate at all.
+This study also looked at how many men had acute urinary retention.
+If an enlarged prostate is severe, a man may not be able to urinate at all.
 This is known medically as acute urinary retention and usually requires catheterization (inserting a small tube through the penis into the bladder in order to empty the urine).
-Of the men who took Avodart, 1.8 percent experienced acute urinary retention that required catheterization, compared to 4.2 percent of men who did not take it.
+Of the men who took Proscar, 2.8 percent experienced acute urinary retention that required catheterization, compared to 6.6 percent of men who did not take it.

-In these studies, 2.2 percent of men who took Avodart needed to have BPH surgery, while 4.1 percent of men who did not take it needed to have surgery.
+In this study, 4.6 percent of men who took Proscar needed to have BPH surgery, while 10.1 percent of men who did not take it needed to have surgery.

-Men who took the medication also had an improvement in the rate of urine flow.
-This increased flow rate was seen as early as the third month after starting Avodart and continued throughout the entire study.
+Men who took Proscar also had an improvement in the rate of urine flow.
+This increased flow rate was seen as early as the fourth month after starting the drug and continued throughout the entire study.